DLNinja/DLNinja/README.md

 ### Hi there, I'm Tudor

-I'm a 3rd year student at the Technical University of Cluj-Napoca.
+I'm a 3rd year Computer Science student at the Technical University of Cluj-Napoca.
 I love anything related to computer science, from AI to hardware-based projects.

 ---